abdulmateen59/bitemporal-slider/README.md

 pytest tests
 ```

 The same data set is used as in the example, the answer to the questions is also provided in the docstrings of the function.
-Apart from that the assumption is made that the only mean of the system time is calculated based on the
-provided arguments, Nevertheless rolling over the whole series wouldn't require many changes.